Screening $p$-Hackers: Dissemination Noise as Bait: A Numerical Example of Dissemination Noise and -Hacking in Linear Regressions

 \section{A Numerical Example of Dissemination Noise and $p$-Hacking in Linear Regressions}

-While our baseline model is highly stylized, we show through a numerical example that dissemination noise may play a similar role in screening the researcher's expertise in more realistic empirical settings that do not satisfy all of our model's simplifying assumptions.
+While our models from Sections \ref{sec:model} and \ref{sec:special} are highly stylized, we show through a numerical example that dissemination noise may play a similar role in screening the researcher's expertise in more realistic empirical settings that do not satisfy all of our model's simplifying assumptions.

 We consider a linear regression setting with a continuous outcome variable and some continuous covariates, where the outcome is the sum of three covariates plus noise.
 The three causal covariates are randomly selected from a set of potential explanatory variables, and the principal would like to implement a policy that correctly targets the causal covariates.
 An uninformed agent may $p$-hack by trying out all regressions involving different triplets of explanatory variables to game the policymaker's test, which simply evaluates the agent's econometric specification based on its explanatory power on the raw dataset.